Utah Plant Pest Diagnostic Lab

 Sensitive plant tissues or living organisms should be shipped via expedited mail service (e.g., overnight or 1- to 2-day shipping), especially during hot summer months when samples can be destroyed by prolonged delivery.
 Please take note of our University Holiday Calendar and plan sample shipment accordingly to prevent sensitive samples from being further delayed; the UPPDL is not open on university holidays.
 It is best to ship samples early in the week to best prevent the sample(s) from sitting over a weekend.
 The UPPDL is not responsible for shipping charges or for samples that become spoiled during shipment.

-Face masks are encouraged and appreciated in the building to help slow the spread of Covid-19.
-Samples can be dropped off in the Plant Pest Diagnostic Lab (room 203) in the Biology and Natural Resources Building (building code "BNR").
+Samples can be dropped off in the Plant Pest Diagnostic Lab (room 203) in the Biology and Natural Resources Building.
 Use the Campus Map to locate the building.

 We recommend parking in the Big Blue Terrace parking garage.
+See the location here on the campus map.
 One-hour parking vouchers are available for the Big Blue Terrace parking garage only.
 You must ask a lab member for a voucher.
 Unfortunately, if nobody is in the lab at the time of sample drop off, vouchers will not be available.
 Exit out of the south end of the garage, and our building will be about 300 feet to the east.

 The lab is open for sample drop-off between 8:30 am and 4:30 pm M-F, excluding holidays.
 Occasionally, lab members are out conducting field work or doing on-site pest diagnostics.
 If the lab is locked, you can drop off your sample(s) with the receptionist in the Biology Department main office (BNR 117).